softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 # Branching

-Branching allows a very powerful way of forking your code.
+Branching allows a powerful way of forking your code.
 Suppose you want to instrument it for performance analysis or you are collaborating and you do not want to be modifying the same code at the same time.
 Unlike CVS and SVN branches are really cheap and uncomplicated.

 Can use to: